atAlkaff/42-libft/README.md

 If `nmemb * size` is greater than `SIZE_MAX`, or if the allocation fails, this function returns `NULL`.

+This function is O(1) in most cases, but may be O(log n) or O(n) in the worst case depending on how `malloc` is implemented on the user's machine.

+This function is thread-safe.

 ```C
 void	*ft_calloc(size_t nmemb, size_t size);
 ```